sandinmyjoints/towards-100-pct-uptime-examples/pres.md

-Node docs say not to keep running on uncaught exceptions.
+Node docs say not to keep running.

 > An unhandled exception means your application &mdash; and by extension node.js
 > itself &mdash; is in an undefined state.
 Blindly resuming means anything could